LilyMacDonaldSome2003/reference-website/README.md

     p
     - p demonstrates the paragraph
     lists: ul, ol, dl
-    a
-    img
+    - ul demonstrates an unordered list
+    - ol demonstrates an ordered list
+    - dl stands for description list a
+    - open <a> demonstrates where the link should begin and the end.
+    - closing </a> demonstrates where the link ends. img
-    figure (img & figcaption)
+    - img represents the image and the location of the image and the alternative content figure (img & figcaption) q
-    q
-    blockquote
-    cite
-    em
-    strong
-    b
-    i
-    small
+    - q demonstrates quotes embedded in the element to show a paragraph. blockquote
+    - blockquote demonstrates large stand quotes. cite
+    - cite demonstrates the source of the quote. em
+    - em is a phrasing element that demonstrates the emphasis. strong
+    - strong is a phrasing element that demonstrates the many emphasis and strong importance. b
+    - be is a phrasing element that demonstrates a keyword. i
+    - i is a phrasing element that demonstrates another language, technical term and/or title. small
+    - small demonstrates a sentence that's small or tiny.
 -

 6. Explain block Elements and also explain the list of block elements and why they are used from below: